git/git.github.io/rev_news/drafts/edition-33.md

 The Git code base is in a pretty good shape.
-Improve the on-disk or even over-the-wire protocol to include information if a file is binary or text with CRLF.
-(2 bits).
+Improve the on-disk or even over-the-wire protocol to include information if a file is binary or text with CRLF (2 bits).
 Please let me know, when you have the team.

 * If you could remove something from Git without worrying about backwards compatibility, what would it be?

-`git checkout -b` is certainly good for experienced people, hard to understand for beginners.
+"`git checkout -b`" is certainly good for experienced people, hard to understand for beginners.
-`git add -A` or `-all` is certainly my favorite thing to be removed...
+"`git add -A`" or `-all` is certainly my favorite thing to be removed...
 Don't accept commit messages which are not unicode any more.
 Remove the `core.autocrlf` from the code base, demand that people set up a `.gitattributes` file on Windows.